clecap/dante-wiki/SECURITY.md

 ## Supported Versions

-We release patches for security vulnerabilities.
+We will release patches for security vulnerabilities.

 ## Reporting a Vulnerability

 If you discover a security vulnerability, please help us by doing the following steps:

 1. **Do not** open a public issue on the GitHub repository.
 This makes the vulnerability immediately visible to the public and could pose a security risk.
-2. **Send an email** to the owner of the repository with the details of the vulnerability.
+2. **Send an email** to the owner of the repository at mailto:impressum@clemens-cap.de with the details of the vulnerability.
 Include as much information as possible to help us understand and replicate the issue.
 3. **Expect an acknowledgment** within 96 hours.
 If you do not receive an acknowledgment within this time frame, please follow up.

 Please include the following details in your report: